Learn.Read.Succeed

 Teaching reading, as well as spelling, is complex and challenging and it requires considerable expertise.
 Reading teachers must know the knowledge of the language that can only be obtained through focused study.
 With teachers' proficiency in the structure of spoken and written language and how words are represented in our alphabetic system, students with dyslexia co-morbid with other disabilities and disorders can also learn to read and spell even words they have not seen and can also have a better future as other students do.

-In addition, they do not know how to correct the students' mistake such as distinguishing the short sounds i for e, o for a, and vice versa.
-They are quick to move the lessons with no further instruction or explanation why we are reading and spelling those words such as when the letter c becomes k sound such as cat, and /s/ sound such as the city.
+In addition, they do not know how to correct the students' mistakes such as distinguishing the short sounds i for e, o for a, and vice versa.
+They are quick to move the lessons with no further instruction or explanation why we are reading and spelling those words such as when the letter c becomes the k sound such as cat, and the/s/ sound such as the city.

 Finally, our education system fosters an environment of independence and isolation with no accountability.
 Most reading teachers do not understand the language system and they teach independently in their classroom and are not held accountable for their actions.
 They teach reading and spelling the way they want and how they want to students regardless of the outcome: failure or success.
 They get instructions and make decisions on how to teach reading and spelling from either misleading online resources or printed materials and they are relying on their instincts about how their students learn.